asaha1/x9115arn/paper/README.md

 ####5.2.4.
 G. Wassermann, D. Yu, A. Chander, D. Dhurjati, H. Inamura and Z. Su, "Dynamic Test Input Generation for Web Applications," Proc.
 ACM/SIGSOFT Int',l Symp.
 Software Testing and Analysis, pp. 249-260, 2008.

 #####Keywords:
-<b>Generation of constraint selectively:</b>
-Generation of constraints in a selective manner is to channelize the focus of generation of constraints to those which are relevant to possible failures.</br>
+* **Generation of constraint selectively:** Generation of constraints in a selective manner is to channelize the focus of generation of constraints to those which are relevant to possible failures.</br>
-<b>Verifications:</b>
-It refers to the technique of verifying whether the constraints are satisfied.</br>
+* **Verifications:** It refers to the technique of verifying whether the constraints are satisfied.</br>
-<b>Concolic testing:</b>
-A software verification technique which uses both symbolic and concrete executions to generate test inputs to find all the execution paths possible.</br>
+* **Concolic testing:** A software verification technique which uses both symbolic and concrete executions to generate test inputs to find all the execution paths possible.</br>
-<b>Reliability:</b>
-Refers to the ability of the system to perform a specific task for a relatively longer period of time.</br>
+* **Reliability:** Refers to the ability of the system to perform a specific task for a relatively longer period of time.</br>

 <b>Motivation: </b>